chili-publish/grafx-documentation/docs/GraFx_studio/early_access/gettingstarted.md

 With a GraFx Connector you can connect GraFx Studio to a resource provider.
 We prepared a [GraFx Connector template](https://github.com/chili-publish/grafx-connector-template){target="_blank"} that you can use to create a custom connector to connect with your DAM system or to add hardcoded image URLs.
 This way you can assign your own assets to image frames in GraFx Studio.

+In the demo integrations project there is an [example](https://github.com/chili-publish/editor-sdk-integration-examples/tree/main/ts-connector-example){target="_blank"} of how you can register and use your connector.

 ## I want to: Check out the new features

 Targeted for **Template designers**